chriseckhardt/rcfiles/README.md

 rcfiles
 =======

-Collection of rcfiles for various programs
+Settings for things I use.